Article_Banner_SeafoodFraud.webp

 Is mislabelling a widespread phenomenon?

 Giving precise estimates is hard.
-Studies are often conducted on specific target species and use different samples and methodologies – and this makes it hard to draw general numbers.
+Studies are often conducted on specific target species and use different samples and methodologies – and this makes it hard to draw general conclusions.
 However, the numbers from different studies consistently prove that seafood mislabelling is a widespread phenomenon.

 Why seafood mislabelling or fraud happens

 There are various reasons for mislabelling.
 In some cases, it might just be that the long, complex, international supply chains make it hard to trace food, which increases the likelihood of mistakes - the longer the food chain, the higher the vulnerability.
-But oftentimes the opaqueness of the system is intentionally used to one’s advantage.
+But oftentimes, the opaqueness of the system is intentionally used to one’s advantage.
 There is a huge economic incentive to pass a lower-value fish as a more popular one.
 The lack of traceability also makes it easy to get away with.4

 What can be done?